THE END OF OUR ACTIONS

 The "activity of the soul" is "action of the part of the soul having reason."
 If someone has the virtue or virtues proper to this "activity," he achieves the best good if he is not impeded.

-To understand this more clearly, we need to know how Aristotle understands
+To understand this more clearly, we need to begin with how Aristotle understands

 • "the part of the soul having reason"